Baahubali 2: The Conclusion: Themes and influences

 Director S. S. Rajamouli revealed that Baahubali is inspired by the epic Mahabharata.
 V. Vijayendra Prasad, the screenwriter and Rajamouli's father who wrote stories for most of Rajamouli's films, once again penned the story for Baahubali.
 Vijayendra Prasad revealed that Sivagami has shades of both Kunti and Kaikeyi while Devasena is a warrior like Sita.
 He further added that he sees Baahubali as the story of Sivagami and Devasena.
 He was also inspired by tales of Chandamama and Amar Chitra Katha comics.

 In March 2017, Rajamouli said in an interview that "Why Kattappa killed Baahubali" is the theme of the film.
 The tagline "The boy he raised, the man he killed" was billed in a poster featuring Kattappa.
 Rajamouli had stated that the Mahabharata was a source of inspiration for the film.
 According to K. K. Senthil Kumar, the colour palette used was based on the "mood and feel".
-He contrasts different tones used within the film: warm colours for Mahishmati, cool colours for Kuntala, desaturated colours for the frame in which Baahubali is expelled.
+He contrasts different tones used within the film: warm colours for Mahishmati, cool colours for Kunthala, desaturated colours for the frame in which Baahubali is expelled.

 According to Chandan Gowda, a professor at the Azim Premji University, "the social order [in the film] appears to be a varna order: Brahmins, Kshatriyas and Vaishyas are named with the Shudras staying an unnamed presence," also noting that "Muslims are also part of the Mahishmati kingdom".
 Kathi Mahesh felt that the modules and imagery were borrowed from Indian epics like Mahabharata and called Prabhas' character "a mix of the Pandavas put together," while Gowda writes that the influence is "at best rough," stating that the film cannot match the "moral depth or complexity" of Mahabharata.
 He further contrasts the themes of both, writing, "the heroes have failings and the villains redeeming virtues, making us morally ambivalent towards them both, Baahubali goes for black and white: its heroes are wholly good and the villains pure evil".
 According to Gowda, the palace scenes resemble those in Ben Hur (1959) and Troy (2004) while the fight sequences are similar to the Chinese films Crouching Tiger, Hidden Dragon (2000).

 Critics noticed similarities between Baahubali 2 and The Lion King, an adaptation of William Shakespeare's Hamlet (1599–1602).
 This similarity was also felt by fans, who created memes of the comparison.
 The Indian Express makes a comparison, stating that both films are a tale of two brothers, where inhabitants suffer under a cruel ruler, who is the brother of a kind ruler.
 The son of the kind ruler grows in remote lands, unaware of his lineage, guided to his home by his love interest.
 The spouse of the kind ruler is treated badly by the cruel ruler.
 The son also has an advisor, who helps him realize his identity.
 They further note that the kind ruler and his son look similar in both films.
 Firstpost notes that both Bhallaladeva and Scar share a scar on one eye, and both Simba and Mahendra are introduced similarly into the world.